 Sustainability

 Food recovery and redistribution is part of the sustainability movement.
 It is based on the idea of using excess food to feed people in need when they need it.
-It makes sense to make use of donated excess food when much of the unused food would find its way to landfills.
+It makes sense to use donated excess food when much of the unused food would end up in landfills.
 Up to one-fifth of America’s food goes to waste each year, with an estimated 130 pounds per person ending up in landfills.
 The annual value of this lost food is estimated at around $31 billion.
 But the real story is that roughly 49 million people could have been fed by those lost resources (USDA).

-It is important to note that food recovery plays an important role in the growing sustainability trend.
-It allows producers and distributors a way to manage surplus product in an efficient and ethical way.
+Food recovery plays a vital role in the growing sustainability trend.
+It allows producers and distributors to manage surplus products efficiently and ethically.
 Food recovery provides an outlet for such product to be delivered to the tables of the hungry through an efficient distribution process.
-Having one primary source of recovery and distribution to multiple food pantries and meal programs assures rapid and appropriate delivery and keep surplus product out of our landfills.
+Having one primary source of recovery and distribution to multiple food pantries and meal programs assures rapid and appropriate delivery and keeps surplus products out of our landfills.
 The Hunger Task Force can help manage the needs of its multiple partners through established communication channels and provide those organizations with product that meets the needs of their program.

 A System That Works